 The flexibility of the approach was further demonstrated through the production of a sensitivity analysis in which a different set of mapping assumptions about the relationship between mRS and GOS categories.
 This involved only making very minor changes to the code used in the primary analysis, showing how the effects of the mapping assumptions made can be tested relatively simply.

-The clinical as opposed to methodological key finding is that there comes from noting the differences between stroke HRQoL estimates for independent and dependent stroke that are based on the XXX, and those based on mapping from YYY.
+The clinical as opposed to methodological key finding comes from noting the differences between stroke HRQoL estimates for independent and dependent stroke that are based on the XXX, and those based on mapping from YYY.
 These suggest that the estimates based on the older data may no longer be representative of expected HRQoL outcomes following a dependent stroke, and so should not be used.

 Possible Mechanism for Findings